andrewskaggs/lunch-tools/README.md

 * `/lunches/generate`
   * `GET` - returns a randomly generated lunch menu

-All `GET` endpoints support JSONP using the callback query string param `callback`
+All `GET` endpoints support JSONP when using the query string param `callback`

 ## Development